MarcoPittarello/iPastoralist/README.md

 #> [1] "INDEX WEIGHTED WITH OCCASIONAL SPECIES"
 ```

-Notes about the above function:
+Notes about the “ecological\_indexes” function:

   - **database.indexes** = database with Ecological indicators, without
     the column of species names.
 NA values must indicated as 999